TebogoNakampe/HoloXR/README.md

 #### Dlib face and landmarks detection
 HarrCascades technique is very old, so detection is often not so good when the faces are slightly bent for example.
 It is not possible to estimate the inclination of the head for example.
 Detection of face characteristics (eyes, nose, mouth, eyebrows, etc) is also not robust with HaarClassifiers.
 Here comes into play more recent techniques implemented in the dlib library.
 If you compare the to detection schemes the dlib is more accurate and stable.
 As described, we can also get the main facial landmarks which are used to detect the face characteristics and to estimate the tilt angle of the face.
-That can be seen in the next picture.

-![alt text][s5]

 The 68 facial landmarks are numbered in the following form.
 With tha points we calculate the inclination so the "accessories" are also bent.
 Wth the points of the mouth can be detected when the mouth is open and then display some trick, like a rainbow coming out.

-![alt text][s6]

 To recreate this in real time with your WebCam just execute